jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 Begin by navigating to `<https://business.facebook.com/>`_ and then go to :menuselection:`Business settings --> User --> System Users`.
-Select an existing system user or create a new system user by clicking on :guilabel:`Add`.
+Select an existing system user or create a new system user by clicking :guilabel:`Add`.

 Assets now must be added to the system user and then a permanent token can be generated.